 The pastry you have just made will be sufficient for 24 tarts.

-- Sprinkle a small amount of flour onto your worksurface.
-Go easy, don’t use too much.
-You don’t want to incorporate too much extra flour into the pastry.
-Also, rub your rolling pin lightly with flour to prevent it sticking to the pastry.
+- Sprinkle a small amount of flour onto your work surface.
+Go easy, don't use too much.
+You don't want to incorporate too much extra flour into the pastry.
+Also, rub your rolling pin lightly with flour to prevent it from sticking to the pastry.

-- Take about 1/3 of the pastry and roll it out to approximately 1/8″ thickness.
-Don’t try and roll all the pastry at once, it will be too difficult to handle, and you may need to roll too much, which will result in a tough pastry.
+- Take about β of the pastry and roll it out to approximately β " thickness.
+Don't try to roll all the pastry at once, it will be too difficult to handle, and you may need to roll too much, resulting in a tough pastry.

 - Place a small teaspoon of jam onto each pastry case.
 Don’t overfill them with jam or it may spill out during the baking process and make an awful mess.